DoorDash In Talks To Go Public

 CEO Tony Xu said DoorDash is all about helping brick and mortar businesses succeed.

-"Helping brick-and-mortar businesses compete, succeed, and flourish in these rapidly changing times is the core problem we are trying to solve."
-Business Insider reports that DoorDash filed a form S-1 for IPO with the Securities and Exchange Commission on Friday.
+"Helping brick-and-mortar businesses compete, succeed, and flourish in these rapidly changing times is the core problem we are trying to solve.